Community Resources Guides:

 Child Care Aware, is our nation’s leading voice for child care.
 Visit the Child Care Aware website to download information about child care options in English or Spanish.

 Looking for child care in your area?
-Click here
+Visit the DCF licensing website by clicking here

 To report suspected abuse online, click here.
 In addition to the reporting form, the site also offers helpful resources including definitions for reporting, laws, tips for successful reporting, frequently asked questions, and much more.